-The amendments are effective for accounting periods beginning on or after 1 January 2020.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and are to be applied retrospectively.
 They are not expected to have any impact on the financial statements of the Company.

 5 Taxation

 The Company is taxed at the Company standard rate (0%) in Guernsey.